foundry-rs/book/src/cheatcodes/to-string.md

 Convert any type to it's string version.
 Very useful for operations that demand strings, such as the cheatcode `ffi`.

-Bytes are converted to a string of their hex representation.
+Bytes are converted to a string of their hex representation with `0x` at the start, signifying that they are encoded in hex.

 ### Examples